-Now scroll right down to the Additional Templates section.
-Search for ‘webinar’ and click the Webinar Registration Form template to open it.
+Now scroll down to the templates section.
+We’ll be using the Webinar Registration Form template.

 Now we’re ready to customize the form.

 Remember the questions we set up in GoToWebinar?
-You’ll need to create one field to match each question.
+You’ll need to create a field to match each question in this form.

 We don’t want to force registrants to answer these questions because we don’t want to increase form abandonment rates.
-So we left the Required box unticked.
+So we left the Required option toggled off.

 You could also add a country dropdown list if you don’t want to have a full address field on your form.

-Now we have our finished form set up, let’s embed it in a web page.
+Now we have our finished form set up, let’s embed it on a page of our website.
 This is super easy and takes just a few clicks.

 First, be sure to click Save at the top of the form builder.

-Then click the Embed button just to the left.
+Then click the Embed button just to the left of it.

 A popup will appear to help you quickly embed your form on a page.
 Let’s click Create New Page in the popup.